Our mission is to forge a direct connection between chefs and farmers to improve the lives of the people and animals that feed us.

-Grassy Meadow Farm is run by Amos Beiler, an Amish farmer from Jersey Shore, PA.
-Amos raises delicious California Red lamb for us out on pasture.
-He finishes his animals on non-GMO grains towards the end of their lives.
-His lamb are extraordinarily tender and have a nice pronounced lamby flavor.
+Grassy Meadow Farm is run by Amos and Samuel Beiler, Amish farmers from Jersey Shore, PA.
+They raises delicious California Red and White Dorper crossed lamb for us out on pasture.
+Towards the end of their lives, he finishes his animals on grains grown on his farm.
+His lamb are extraordinarily tender and have a nice mild lamby flavor.
 Amos also raises 100% grass fed beef.

 We're so honored to count these restaurants amongst our clients